Guran89/Projects/Python/README.txt

 Here I collect different projects I’m working on in Python.
-Most of them will probably not be of any interest for anyone beside me.
+Most of them will probably not be of any interest for anyone but me.
 But you are welcome to check them out anyway.